 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Sigma 30mm F1.4 C is the longer of the two lenses at 73mm.
 The Olympus M 25mm F1.8 with a length of 41mm, is 32mm shorter.
 Besides being longer, the Sigma 30mm F1.4 C also has a larger diameter of 65mm compared to the Olympus M 25mm F1.8's 56mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Olympus M 25mm F1.8 weighs 136g, 48% (129g) lighter than the Sigma 30mm F1.4 C's weight of 265g.

 Below you can find the dimension and weight table of the Standard Prime Lenses in Micro Four Thirds Mount for size comparison purposes.